Gangs of Wasseypur 2: Critical response

 Ananya Bhattacharya of Zee News gave the movie 4/5 stars, concluding that "While watching 'Wasseypur', the entire film takes your life away!
 Gangs of Wasseypur 2 is a film, which, with its predecessor, is one that is here to stay, to break conceptions, to demolish structures.
 With the history of Wasseypur, 'Wasseypur' has created another history."

 Raja Sen of Rediff gave the movie 3.5/5 stars, stating that "Anurag Kashyap shines once again in the concluding part of Gangs of Wasseypur even though the film is a tad too long.
 For all its folly – and the fact that an hour could have been lopped off its running length, easy – Gangs of Wasseypur II provides enough cinematic memorabilia to single-handedly last us the summer."

-Kunal Guha of Yahoo! gave the movie 3/5 stars, commenting that "While it would be nice to inherit the right amount of angst for this revenge sequel, this one intermittently recaps what led whom to get where and why.
-In fact, the first part wasted a lot of time in flagging historical landmarks, in introducing characters and was much scattered with the number of elements and periods to be covered.
-This one has characters ready to dive into action with a quick backgrounder for new additions, leaving much time to weave a tighter and telling story.
-Chhi Chha Leather, definitely one that weathers."

-Conversely, Prathamesh Jadhav of Bollywood Life gave the movie 2.5/5 stars, saying that "In totality, Anurag Kashyap’s Gangs of Wassepur II is murkier than its first outing, but it certainly isn’t spicier."

-Roshni Devi of Koimoi gave the movie 2/5 stars, stating that "It’s only the actors and the music of Gangs of Wasseypur 2 that would make it worth the watch."

-Martin D'Souza of Glamsham gave the movie 1.5/5 stars, concluding that "In short, Part 2 'Definitely' does not have a 'Perpendicular' rise.
-It is off 'Tangent'!"

-Gaurav Mokhasi of SecondBaseCritics heaped praise on Part 2 saying, "One needs to realise that GoW was never meant to be the expeditious Lamborghini that speeds past you in an instant and leaves you gasping.
-Rather, it is the Rolls Royce that cruises slowly by your side, instilling in you a prolonged feeling of awe.
-The movie deliberately slows down on more than one occasion as the director indulges in it and draws you into his larger than life vision."